-- 9. Aurora Energy is committed to implementing good practice pricing arrangements that play a constructive role in encouraging efficient network use and investment, for the long-term benefit of the customers. - 10.
+- 9. Aurora Energy is committed to implementing good practice pricing arrangements that play a constructive role in encouraging efficient network use and investment, for the long-term benefit of consumers. - 10.
 Transitioning to CRP is a major shift that will take time to implement.
-Aurora Energy are following a six-step approach to guide the transition: - 10.1.
+Aurora Energy is following a six-step approach to guide the transition: - 10.1.
 Refine allocation to pricing areas this was the first priority to address an area of heightened community interest identified during the CPP application process.
 In 2021, refinements were made to the way operational costs are allocated, and following customer consultation, refinements have been made to the way capital investment-related costs are allocated to each pricing area.
 These changes were reflected in the prices which applied from 1 April 2022.
 This step is now complete. - 10.2.
-Develop economic cost estimates to implement CRP, we need sound estimates of the long-run marginal cost of supply (LRMC) in each of the pricing areas.
-This will be a new input to pricing, based on engineering studies.
-We have developed a LRMC methodology, and this will form the basis for setting Time-of-Use (ToU) tariffs and Control tariffs in the future.
+Develop economic cost estimates to implement CRP, we had to develop sound estimates of the long-run marginal cost of supply (LRMC) in each of the pricing areas.

+This work has now been completed and will form the basis for setting Time-of-Use (ToU) tariffs and Control tariffs in the future.